michaelpeluso/IS-373/deployment/3-2-kubernetes.md

 Kubernetes works by organizing containers into groups called Pods, which are the smallest deployable units in Kubernetes.
 A Pod can contain one or more containers that share the same network namespace and storage, allowing them to communicate easily.
 Kubernetes abstracts the underlying infrastructure, enabling users to deploy applications seamlessly across a cluster of machines.

+## Kubernetes Use Cases

+Kubernetes is used in many ways to help manage and deploy containerized applications.
+Some common use cases include:

+### 1. **Microservices**

+Kubernetes is great for microservices, where an app is split into small, independent services.
+It allows:
+- Easy scaling of each service.
+- Simple management of communication between services.
+- Automatic restarting of failed services.

+### 2. **CI/CD Automation**

+Kubernetes works well with Continuous Integration and Continuous Deployment (CI/CD) pipelines.
+It helps by:
+- Automating app updates and rollbacks.
+- Performing updates with no downtime.
+- Integrating with CI/CD tools like Jenkins and GitLab for automated testing and deployment.

+### 3. **Scaling Web Apps**

+Kubernetes makes it easier to scale web applications up or down based on traffic.
+It can:
+- Automatically adjust the number of running app instances.
+- Ensure high availability by spreading instances across different machines.
+- Restart or replace failed instances to keep apps running smoothly.

+### 4. **Hybrid and Multi-Cloud**

+Kubernetes allows you to run apps across different environments, whether on-premises or in the cloud.
+It:
+- Works across different cloud providers, avoiding vendor lock-in.
+- Makes it easier to move workloads between clouds or regions.
+- Simplifies managing clusters across multiple locations.

+### 5. **Edge Computing**

+Kubernetes can also be used for edge computing, where apps run closer to the user.
+It helps:
+- Deploy lightweight clusters at the edge.
+- Manage apps across distributed locations.
+- Process data quickly for things like IoT or real-time apps.

+### 6. **Big Data and Machine Learning**

+Kubernetes can handle big data and machine learning tasks.
+It’s useful for:
+- Managing platforms like Apache Spark and Hadoop.
+- Running machine learning jobs using frameworks like TensorFlow.
+- Scaling data processing applications efficiently.

 ### Key Components of Kubernetes

 ![Kubernetes Nodes Pods](https://miro.medium.com/v2/resize:fit:1400/1*Ov0hT6_59NzMS7o2Ea-P-Q.png)